Apparatus

 In September, the new Rescue Truck, a Ford Econoline Van, equipped with a ladder and an exhaust fan, was purchased.

-Retired Truck 5
+Retired Tanker 5

 In April, the truck committee met and purchased a 1500 gallon tank truck, to be known as Truck 5